Lepton polarization dependent angular observables and the polarization asymmetries in the four-fold $\Lambda_b \rightarrow \Lambda(\rightarrow N \pi) \ell^+\ell^-$ decay: Theoretical Framework

 The baryonic decay $\Lambda_b\to \Lambda \ell^{+}\ell^{-}$ occurs through the FCNC transitions in the SM, and the corresponding WEH is

 where the effective operators $\left(\mathcal{O}_{i=7,\;9,\;10}\right)$ are defined as:

-Where $\ell$ is the electron, muon or tauon and e, $G_F$, $\lambda_t=V_{tb}V^{\ast}_{ts}$, $\alpha_{em}=\frac{e^2}{4\pi}$ are the electric charge, Fermi coupling constant, CKM matrix elements and the fine structure constant respectively. $P_{L/R} = \frac{1\mp \gamma_5}{2}$ are the chiral projection operators, and $\mu$ is the renormalization scale.
+Where $\ell$ is the electron, muon or tauon and e, $G_F$, $\lambda_t=V_{tb}V^{\ast}_{ts}$, $\alpha_{em}=\frac{e^2}{4\pi}$ are the electric charge, Fermi coupling constant, CKM matrix elements and the fine structure constant respectively. $P_{L/R} = \frac{1\mp \gamma_5}{2}$ are the chiral projection operators, and $\mu$ is the renormalization scale, which is chosen typically $\mu\simeq m_b$, resulting in the elimination of all large logarithms from the amplitude calculation.
 In the operator $O_7$, $m_b$ is treated as the running quark mass in the modified minimal-subtraction $(\overline{\text{MS}})$-scheme.
 The contributions of the factorizable quark-loop corrections to current-current and penguin operators are absorbed in the effective WCs $C_{7,9}^{\text{eff}}(q^2)$ \cite{Blake:2016olu, Du:2015tda, Beneke:2001at, Asatryan:2001zw, Greub:2008cy}.
-The explicit expressions of these Wilson coefficients are presented in appendix \ref{WCsC7C9}.
+The explicit expressions of these Wilson coefficients are presented in Appendix \ref{WCsC7C9}.
 The numerical values of the WCs, $C_1,\ldots,C_{10}$, used in our numerical analysis are written in TABLE \ref{tab:Nvalues}.

 In the above Hamiltonian, the NP can be induced in two different ways: \begin{itemize} \item The first is the modification of the short-distance WCs $C_{7}^{\text{eff}}, C_{9}^{\text{eff}}$ and $C_{10}$, which govern the leading-order contributions to the FCNC decay processes. \item The second is to introduce contributions from additional operators that are typically suppressed or absent in the SM.
 These include chirality-flipped counterparts of $\mathcal{O}_{7}, \mathcal{O}_{9}$ and $\mathcal{O}_{10}$, denoted by $\mathcal{O}^{\text{NP}}_{7^{(')}}, \mathcal{O}^{\text{NP}}_{9^{(')}}$ and $\mathcal{O}^{\text{NP}}_{10^{(')}}$.
 Moreover, the operator basis can be enlarged to accommodate scalar, pseudoscalar, and tensor operators, which often arise in different NP models. \end{itemize} In our analysis, we employ both approaches.
 The new-physics contributions are parameterized by the WCs $C_{9}^{\text{NP}}$, $C_{10}^{\text{NP}}$, and their chirality-flipped counterparts $C_{9'}^{\text{NP}}$, $C_{10'}^{\text{NP}}$.
 In the second approach, we restrict ourselves to the vector and axial-vector operators, together with their chirality-flipped counterparts, which are motivated in several NP scenarios.
 Furthermore, the WCs can be categorized according to their lepton-flavor structure.
 In particular, one distinguishes between LFU NP contributions and lepton-flavor-Universality-violating (LFUV) contributions.
 Since short-distance effects are independent of the initial hadronic state and its kinematics, they can be treated within this model-independent framework.
 After incorporating these modifications, the effective Hamiltonian $\mathcal{H}_{\text{eff}}$ takes the form: